-Tree DiagnosisDiagnosing problems in trees requires a combination of knowledge, experience, keen observation, and deductive reasoning.
+A Tampa arborist can offer vital information about monitoring trees and treatment for disease as well as advice about tree pruning, trimming, and more.
+When it comes to diagnosing tree problems an arborist requires a combination of knowledge, experience, keen observation, and deductive reasoning.
 Trees in an urban environment face a wide array of problems that they may not have been genetically predisposed to deal with.
-The arborists at Blue Ox Tree Service will take the time to investigate your trees and the surrounding environment to provide you with the most accurate information, diagnosis, and recommended solutions.
-Here we have included the most common disorders we encounter in the Tampa Bay area.
+The certified arborist at Blue Ox Tree Service will take the time to investigate your trees and the surrounding environment to provide you with the most accurate information, diagnosis, and recommended solutions.
+We have included here the most common disorders we encounter here in the Tampa Bay area.

-The term "co-dominant stems" is used to describe 2 or more main stems (or "leaders") that are about the same diameter and emerge from the same location on the main trunk.
+The term “co-dominant stems” is used to describe two or more main stems (or “leaders”) that are about the same diameter and emerge from the same location on the main trunk.
 As the tree grows older, the stems remain similar in size without any single one becoming dominant.
-Though such stems may look fine to the casual observer, they may actually be very dangerous.
+A Tampa arborist will confirm that even though such stems may look fine to the casual observer, they may actually be very dangerous.
 Co-dominant stems tend to fail much more often than others especially in storms.
-Co-dominant stems that form a sharp "V" shape at the base create a structurally unsound union.
-As the stems expand, they push the bark into each other resulting in what is known as "bark inclusion".
+Co-dominant stems that form a sharp “V” shape at the base create a structurally unsound union.
+As the stems expand, they push the bark into each other resulting in what is known as “bark inclusion”.
 This continually self inflicting wound also results in decay inside the tree which can lead to catastrophic failure.

 Mistletoe is an evergreen parasitic plant that grows on a number of tree species here in Florida .After the mistletoe seed germinates, it grows through the bark and into the tree’s water-conducting tissues, where root-like structures called haustoria develop.
 The haustoria gradually extend up and down within the branch as the mistletoe grows.
 Mistletoe absorbs both water and mineral nutrients from its host trees.
 Healthy trees can tolerate a few mistletoe branch infections, but individual branches may be weakened or sometimes killed.
 Heavily infested trees may be reduced in vigor, stunted, or even killed.
 The most effective way to control mistletoe and prevent its spread is to prune out infected branches, if possible, as soon as the parasite appears.
 Using thinning-type pruning cuts, remove infected branches at their point of origin or back to large lateral branches.
 Severely infested trees should be removed and replaced with less susceptible species to protect surrounding trees.